dwsla/surety-php/readme.md

 	$verify = $surety->verify($file);

-	// it will return a StartupDevs\Surety\Model\Verify
+	// it will return a Dws\Surety\Model\Verify
-	// or throw an StartupDevs\Surety\SuretyException
+	// or throw an Dws\Surety\SuretyException

-	// the StartupDevs\Surety\Model\Verify has the following properties echo $verify->url; # the url string
+	// the Dws\Surety\Model\Verify has the following properties echo $verify->url; # the url string
     echo $verify->decode_url; # the decode_url string
     echo $verify->asn1_token; # the asn1_token string